supernnova/SuperNNova/docs/data/index.rst

 - This creates a database for a very small subset of all available data
 - This is intended for debugging purposes (training, validation can run very fast with this small database)
 - The database is saved to the specified ``tests/dump/processed``
-- An additional SALT2 fits can be provided as ``--fits_dir tests/fits`` for training of RF and interpretation

 2. Create a database